 As noted previously in this Exhibit, the AWWI conducted an analysis of 42 post-construction monitoring studies completed for wind energy facilities in the eastern U.S. (including New York) and reported an overall mean bird fatality rate of 2 birds/MW/year (AWWI, 2020a).
-Based on this mean bird fatality rate for the eastern U.S. and a maximum generating capacity of 100 MW, the Facility could potentially result in the loss of approximately 200 birds/year.
-The Fenner Wind Farm, Munnsville Wind Farm, and Cody Road Wind Farm could potentially result in annual losses of 60, 70, and 20 birds/year, respectively.
-Therefore, the Facility's contribution to cumulative avian mortality is estimated to be approximately 57% within 5 miles.
-Thus, the Facility's addition of 24 new wind turbines in New York State will increase the potential numbers of bird fatalities.
-However, these impacts would not be expected to have effects on the populations for any one bird species (Arnold and Zink, 2011), and the cumulative impacts of these wind energy facilities to birds will represent a very small proportion of overall bird mortality from anthropogenic sources, which also include domestic cats, windows and buildings, highways and vehicles, pesticides, hunting, and electric transmission line structures (Erickson et al., 2014).
-Furthermore, the Facility's impacts to birds must be balanced against the environmental threats to bird species and their habitats posed by a failure to address and mitigate climate change.
-Climate change represents one of the most significant threats to a wide variety of wildlife species, potentially threatening two-thirds of North American bird species with extinction (National Audubon Society, 2019).
-Wind energy facilities can reduce carbon emissions and, therefore, represent one means of ameliorating the effects of climate change.
-Science-based organizations dedicated to the conservation of birds and their habitats, such as the National Audubon Society, 2020).
+Based on this mean bird fatality rate for the eastern U.S. and a maximum generating capacity of 99 MW, the Facility could potentially result in the loss of approximately 198 birds/year.
+The Facility's addition of 24 new wind turbines in New York State will increase the potential numbers of bird fatalities.
+However, these impacts would not be expected to have effects on the populations for any one bird species (Arnold and Zink, 2011), and the Facility's contribution to the impacts of these wind energy facilities to birds will represent a very small proportion of overall bird mortality from anthropogenic sources, which also include domestic cats, windows and buildings, highways and vehicles, pesticides, hunting, and electric transmission line structures (Erickson et al., 2014).
+Furthermore, as noted previously, the Facility's impacts to birds must be balanced against the environmental threats to bird species and their habitats posed by a failure to address and mitigate climate change.